 Some soaps used for leak detection are corrosive to certain metals.
 Carefully rinse piping thoroughly after leak test has been completed.
 Do not use matches, candles, flame or other sources of ignition to check for gas leaks.

-The furnace must be isolated by closing its individual manual shut-off valve and disconnecting from from the gas supply system the during any pressure testing of the gas supply system at pressures less than or equal to 1/2 psig (3.48 kPa, 14 inches w.c.)
+The furnace must be isolated from the gas supply system by closing the individual manual shut-off valve during any gas supply system at pressures greater than or equal to 1⁄2 psig.
+(3.48 kPa, 14 inches w.c.).
+This furnace and its components are designed, manufactured and independently certified to comply with all applicable ANSI/CSA standards.
+A leak check of the furnace and its components is not required

 When testing pressure of gas lines, gas valve must be disconnected and isolated.
-See FIGURE 28.
+See FIGURE 18.
 Gas valves can be damaged if subjected to pressures greater than 1/2 psig (3.48 kPa, 14 inches w.c.).